 Mirya R. Holman

 I am an Associate Professor of Political Science at Tulane University.
 Starting in Fall 2023, I will be an Associate Professor in the Hobby School for Public Affairs at the University of Houston.

 My research interests focus on American politics and public policy, with a focus on state and local politics, gender and politics, research methods, and environmental politics.

-My book, Women in Politics in the American City (Temple University Press) examines the effect of the women mayors and city council members on urban politics.
-I recently edited a volume on gender and political ambition: Good Reasons to Run.
+My book, Women in Politics in the American City (Temple University Press) examines the effect of women mayors and city council members on urban politics.
+I edited a volume on gender and political ambition: Good Reasons to Run.
 I am in the process of finishing a book on county sheriffs with Emily Farris called The Power of the Badge that will be out in 2024.

-Right now, I'm researching local appointed boards and commissions, children's political attitudes, how state legislatures make decisions about controversial policies like climate change, firearms, and sexual education, the partisan politics of #MeToo, the role of religious beliefs in political attitudes and actions, and the pathways to political office, as well as a variety of other projects.
+Right now, I'm researching local appointed boards and commissions, sheriffs in the United States, gender and political communication, and the pathways to political office, as well as a variety of other projects.
 My research used a variety of advanced methods, with a focus on geographic, experimental, and survey research.